-☞ If forced to comply with AB 5, many community newspapers, including local, ethnic, urban, suburban and metro papers, will be unable to sustain operations.
+☞ Local newspapers, including local, ethnic, urban, suburban and metro papers, will be unable to sustain operations.
 They will close their doors, leaving many communities with no local news source.

 ☞ For those that continue to exist, news operations will be forced to make deep cuts to both print and digital community coverage and offerings in order to survive.

-☞ Fewer local news reporters and less hometown coverage.
+☞ Local news reporters resulting in less hometown coverage,

-☞ End of the ethnic newspapers that inform California’s diverse population.
+☞ Ethnic newspapers critical for California’s diverse population.

 ☞ The voice of a free media, a cherished institution enshrined in the U.S. Constitution.